 The Peak of Prosperity

 Other developments included a shrine to the Emperor, a big theatre, a tiny Odeon, an impressive basilica, and new city fortifications.
 However, the most significant improvement was the aqueduct, which carried water into Susita from freshwater springs in the Golan Heights.
 The freshwater, collected in a large, vaulted water cistern, allowed an extensive population to live in the city.
-On my Sea of Galilee private archeological tours, I offer detailed explanations about the site’s history and excavations.
+On my Sea of Galilee private archeological tours, I explain the site’s history and excavations.
 So if you are an archaeological buff, I’m your man!

 Sea of Galilee Guide: Kursi National Park